emumba-msft-data-pipelines/synapse-data-exporter/SynapseDataExporter/README.md

 ## Table Of Contents:
 1. Synapse Data Exporter Scenarios
+2. Pipeline workflow explanation for each scenario
-2. Setfup and Configure Notifications for MS Teams and Outlook
+2. Setfup and Configure Notifications for MS Teams and Outlook for each scenario
+3.